-Hello My name is Sanniyah Haye and I am a senior at Faith Lutheran High School.
-I plan to attend either Benedict college in South Carolina or Prairie View A&M University in Texas next fall.
-I’m super grateful, excited, and humbled to be a part of the AYC.
-Often times, I am a minority in a majority of spaces I reside in – this is especially true in my future career goals to be in Cyber Security and Engineering.
-As a black young woman, my voice is often silenced, over powered, or ignored by men and other races mainly because they underestimate me based on a perceived look.
-I’m there to change that and bring diversity and inclusions in all spaces I am within.
-Being within AYC, I want to empower other young women to speak with their hearts and not be silenced or ignored by a man for their views and opinions.
-I want Anytown women to stand strong in their beliefs, in themselves, and know they can do and accomplish anything.
-I want the AYC to put together workshops to empower women to take hold of their futures and spaces meant for them like we are destined to.
-My grandfather, an intellectual and strong man, always tells me, & quote “The future is FEMALE”, and from his wisdom and insight about several truths of this world I am not to think wrong of this one.
-Women have been the backbone of civilization for centuries, and it’s now time for us to take the lead in many high places to create a world that is truly full of respect, compassion, and love that we all wish to see.
-Thank you.
+Sannyiah wants to empower other young women to speak with their hearts and not be silenced or ignored by a man for their views and opinions.
+She wants Anytown women to stand strong in their beliefs, in themselves, and know they can do and accomplish anything.
+One of her goals is to ensure the AYC puts together workshops to empower women to take hold of their futures and spaces meant for them like they are destined to.
+Sanniyah’s grandfather, an intellectual and strong man, always quotes, “’The future is FEMALE” and from his wisdom and insight about several truths of this world, Sanniyah feels she is not to think wrong of this.
+Sanniyah believes women have been the backbone of civilization for centuries, and it’s now time for them to take the lead in many powerful positions to create a world that is full of respect, compassion, and love that we all wish to see.

-Hey!
-My name is Skyylar aka Cupcake, I’m sixteen and a senior at Desert Pines HS.
-I’m super excited to join the AYC!
-I can’t wait to add to the curriculum of Camp Anytown and strengthen the experience our delegates have.
-I have always been fascinated with the workshops that are at camp and have aspired to add to them.
-As a CIT, I have gained experience in facilitation and networking through leading discussion groups and mixers.
-I try and make sure that each idea is heard and understood fairly while making sure not to disagree or agree in an obvious way that may sway the conversation.
-It is important that a delegate feels heard and taken seriously, without feeling like their feelings are heard louder than others.
-Delegates need to feel validated as much as possible, but not favored over others.
-This is just one of the many things that camp has taught me, and I choose to use my relationships and time with the organization to raise other delegates into my position and beyond, teaching them the things I have learned.
+Skyylar Jordan, aka Cupcake, is a sixteen-year-old activist and high school graduate from Desert Pines HS.
+She is a member of the Anytown Youth Council (AYC) and serves as a Counselor for Anytown’s signature program, Camp Anytown.
+Skyylar uses her experience as an activist to add to the curriculum of the Anytown program and strengthen the delegate experience.
+As a result of the Anytown program, she has experience in facilitation and networking through leading discussion groups.
+Skyylar feels it is important that student delegate feels heard and taken seriously, without feeling like their feelings are heard louder than others.
+She believes student delegates need to feel validated as much as possible, but not favored over others.
+This is just one of the many things that Skyylar stands for, and she has chosen to use her relationships and time with the organization to raise other delegates into her position and beyond.

 My name is Marvin Valdez – I am an Eldorado High School alumn and a current youth leader for Make the Road Nevada.
 I am excited to be a part of a group that shares the same determination as I do – the determination to dismantle stereotypes that we’re confronted with on a daily basis.
 I am proud to know that we can all stand together and play a huge role in this change.
 I believe, if we all live by the golden rule, we can achieve greatness.
 The Anytown program has educated me on all of these topics and I feel it is my turn to inspire others.